openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

                            -D only affects output to stdout.
 All debug messages are written to ${T}/log.do_taskname, regardless of the debug level.
+     -l DEBUG_DOMAINS, --log-domains DEBUG_DOMAINS
+                           Show debug logging for the specified logging domains.
+     -v, --verbose         Enable tracing of shell tasks (with 'set -x').
+Also print bb.note(...) messages to stdout (in addition to writing them to ${T}/log.do_<task>).
      -q, --quiet           Output less log message data to the terminal.
 You can specify this more than once.
-     -n, --dry-run         Don't execute, just go through the motions.
-     -S SIGNATURE_HANDLER, --dump-signatures=SIGNATURE_HANDLER
-                           Dump out the signature construction information, with no task execution.
-The SIGNATURE_HANDLER parameter is passed to the handler.
-Two common values are none and printdiff but the handler may define more/less. none means only dump the signature, printdiff means compare the dumped signature with the cached one.
-     -p, --parse-only      Quit after parsing the BB recipes.
-     -s, --show-versions   Show current and preferred versions of all recipes.
-     -e, --environment     Show the global or per-recipe environment complete with information about where variables were
-                           set/changed.
-     -g, --graphviz        Save dependency tree information for the specified targets in the dot syntax.
-     -I EXTRA_ASSUME_PROVIDED, --ignore-deps=EXTRA_ASSUME_PROVIDED
-                           Assume these dependencies don't exist and are already provided (equivalent to ASSUME_PROVIDED).
-Useful to
-                           make dependency graphs more appealing
-     -l DEBUG_DOMAINS, --log-domains=DEBUG_DOMAINS
-                           Show debug logging for the specified logging domains -P, --profile         Profile the command and save reports.
-     -u UI, --ui=UI        The user interface to use (knotty, ncurses, taskexp or teamcity - default knotty).
-     --token=XMLRPCTOKEN   Specify the connection token to be used when connecting to a remote server.
-     --revisions-changed   Set the exit code depending on whether upstream floating revisions have changed or not.
-     --server-only         Run bitbake without a UI, only starting a server (cooker) process.
+     -w WRITEEVENTLOG, --write-log WRITEEVENTLOG
+                           Writes the event log of the build to a bitbake event json file.
+Use '' (empty string) to assign the name automatically.

+   Server options:
-     -B BIND, --bind=BIND  The name/address for the bitbake xmlrpc server to bind to.
+     -B BIND, --bind BIND  The name/address for the bitbake xmlrpc server to bind to.
-     -T SERVER_TIMEOUT, --idle-timeout=SERVER_TIMEOUT
+     -T SERVER_TIMEOUT, --idle-timeout SERVER_TIMEOUT
                            Set timeout to unload bitbake server due to inactivity, set to -1 means no unload, default:
                            Environment variable BB_SERVER_TIMEOUT.
-     --no-setscene         Do not run any setscene tasks. sstate will be ignored and everything needed, built.
-     --skip-setscene       Skip setscene tasks if they would be executed.
-Tasks previously restored from sstate will be kept, unlike --no-setscene
-     --setscene-only       Only run setscene tasks, don't run any real tasks.
-     --remote-server=REMOTE_SERVER
+     --remote-server REMOTE_SERVER
                            Connect to the specified server.
      -m, --kill-server     Terminate any running bitbake server.
+     --token XMLRPCTOKEN   Specify the connection token to be used when connecting to a remote server.
      --observe-only        Connect to a server as an observing-only client.
      --status-only         Check the status of the remote bitbake server.
-     -w WRITEEVENTLOG, --write-log=WRITEEVENTLOG
-                           Writes the event log of the build to a bitbake event json file.
-Use '' (empty string) to assign the name automatically.
-     --runall=RUNALL       Run the specified task for any recipe in the taskgraph of the specified target (even if it wouldn't otherwise have run).
-     --runonly=RUNONLY     Run only the specified task within the taskgraph of the specified targets (and any task dependencies those tasks may have).
+     --server-only         Run bitbake without a UI, only starting a server (cooker) process.

+   Configuration options:
+     -r PREFILE, --read PREFILE
+                           Read the specified file before bitbake.conf.
+     -R POSTFILE, --postread POSTFILE
+                           Read the specified file after bitbake.conf.
+     -I EXTRA_ASSUME_PROVIDED, --ignore-deps EXTRA_ASSUME_PROVIDED
+                           Assume these dependencies don't exist and are already provided (equivalent to ASSUME_PROVIDED).
+Useful to
+                           make dependency graphs more appealing.

+..
+    Bitbake help output generated with "stty columns 80; bin/bitbake -h"

 .. _bitbake-examples: